UN Glossary [fr]

 The right of veto gives each of the five permanent members of the Security Council (China, the United States, France, the United Kingdom, and Russia) the option of opposing a resolution.
 Regardless of the number of votes in favor, one veto is enough to ensure that a draft resolution is not adopted.
 In practice, and despite the Charter of the United Nations which requires an affirmative vote from the five permanent members in order for a resolution to be adopted, if one permanent member abstains, the resolution can still pass.

 a subsidiary organ of the Security Council created by the Security Council in accordance with a resolution which sets out its objectives and its mode of operation.
 Each committee consists of all the members of the Security Council and is chaired by the permanent representative of a non-permanent member of the SC, selected by consensus.
-A sanctions committee is named after the resolution that created it (for example, 1737 Committee on Iran, 1970 Committee on Libya).
-Sanctions committees sometimes also include an expert panel (for example, 1737 Committee, or 1718 Committee on North Korea).
+A sanctions committee is named after the resolution that created it (for example, 2140 Committee on Yemen, 1970 Committee on Libya).
+Sanctions committees sometimes also include an expert panel (for example, 1718 Committee on North Korea).
 The range of sanctions can include comprehensive economic and trade sanctions, or more targeted measures (arms embargoes, travel bans, freezing of assets).

 Security Council: Types of Meetings